 |McGrath Family Farms||Homepage|

-Zephyr squash is available in summer.
+Zephyr squash is available in the summer months.

 Recipes that include Baby Zephyr Squash.
 One is easiest, three is harder.